yusefash/solved/README.md

 - Files in the "data" folder.
 - Files in the "test" folder.

-You can only write your code in the "Your code goes here..." placeholder in each file.
+You can only write your code in the "Your code goes here..." placeholder in each exercise file of the "exercises" folder.

 Changing the files listed above may cause tests failure.
 Please, do not add/commit any repo changes before you finish ALL the exercises and pass All test.